innot/argparseDecorator/docs/source/usage.rst

 Using ArgParseDecorator to Decorate Class Methods
 +++++++++++++++++++++++++++++++++++++++++++++++++

-When using this library to decorate methods within a class there is one caveat.
+When using this library to decorate methods within a class there is one caveat:

 .. code-block:: python